FogosPT/fogosmobile/CONTRIBUTING.md

 # Contributing

+> [!WARNING]
+> If you are contribution to Fogos v2, do please open the PR againts the branch named `vega` read the topic "Fogos v2" for more information.

 First of all, thank you for thinking about contributing. 🔥

 You're more than welcome to contribute to the project.
 When contributing, please keep in mind that the project is open source, therefore is maintained by several people - your code should be simple and readable.
 If there's a specific question you need to discuss with someone, please join [our Slack](https://communityinviter.com/apps/fogospt/fogos-pt).